 Murrumba Downs QLD

-We are committed to providing peace of mind to our residents with quality living and care options that focus on promoting independence, privacy, and safety.
+We are committed to providing peace of mind, quality living and care options to our residents through the delivery of consistently high standards and industry best practice.

 Downsizing from their family home on a large block was the ‘goldilocks’ move for Robert and Dianne Fraser, who moved to Bolton Clarke’s Inverpine retirement village one year ago.